 At 10:09 p.m., there were still people fighting.
 Three minutes later, the victim was reported being transported by medics.
-Errors were made in the report, including the claim that the victim was shot in the head, were quickly corrected, as the victim was a not shot, but assaulted.
+Errors were made in the report, which were quickly corrected, that included the claim that the victim was shot in the head when she was only assaulted.

 From January 1 to April 11, 2021, the city of San Francisco has seen 565 assaults, compared to 595 in the previous year.

 An aggravated assault as defined by the SFPD is an “unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.”
-This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.
+This type of assault usually is accompanied by the use of a weapon.

-Simple assaults can include anything that would result in applying force to another person under California Penal Code (CPC) §240.
-A conviction can result in six months in a county jail, a fine of up to $1,000, or both jail time and a fine.
+Simple assaults can result in a conviction of six months in a county jail, a fine of up to $1,000, or both jail time and a fine.